Auto-Renew Let's Encrypt Free Certificates for Nginx on Linux

 Prepare a Domain

 First things first, we need a domain to obtain SSL/TLS certificates.
-Setting up HTTPS server without a domain is possible, but Let's Encrypt doesn't issue certificates for bare IP addresses.
+Setting up an HTTPS server without a domain is possible, but Let's Encrypt doesn't issue certificates for bare IP addresses.

 and www.example.com